What you should know about Estate Planning

 The two most well known estate planning documents are the Will and Trust.

 A will is a legal document that covers your final wishes and distributes your funds, real estate, and personal property assets after your death.
 Wills are usually fairly simple to produce, only requiring your signature as well as those of two witnesses.
+Our sacramento estate planning lawyer can help with a free consultation if you need help.

 This estate distribution document typically includes: